Alberto di Jorio: Episcopal career

 Di Jorio continued to run the Istituto per le Opere di Religione until after Vatican II, but he also played many other roles in the Curia during these years.
 He became Secretary of the College of Cardinals in 1947 and in that role was secretary of the 1958 conclave that elected Pope John XXIII.
-Immediately following his election, Pope John put his cardinal's red zuchetto on di Jorio's head, a traditional promise that he would make di Jorio a cardinal.
+Immediately following his election, Pope John put his cardinal's red zucchetto on di Jorio's head, a traditional promise that he would make di Jorio a cardinal.
 Six weeks after the conclave, on 15 December 1958, di Jorio was elevated to Cardinal-Deacon of S. Pudenziana.
 After Pope John decided that all cardinals should be bishops, di Jorio was consecrated titular archbishop of Castra Nova on 19 April 1962 in St. John Lateran by Pope John, along with 11 other cardinal deacons.
 He opted for the order of cardinal priests on 26 June 1967.

 Di Jorio participated in the Second Vatican Council and in the conclave of 1963 that elected Pope Paul VI.
 He continued to lead the Vatican Bank until 1968.
 On 4 November 1968, Pope Paul accepted di Jorio's resignation–which he had submitted several times in recent years–as pro-president of the Pontifical Commission for the Vatican City State.

 He was one of the cardinals immediately affected when, in 1970, Pope Paul determined that only cardinals who had not reached 80 years of age would be allowed to participate in the election of a pope.
 Upon the death of José da Costa Nunes on 29 November 1976, di Jorio became the oldest member of the College of Cardinals.
 Pope Paul VI preached the homily at a Mass celebrating the seventieth anniversary of di Jorio's priestly ordination.

 He died at home in Rome on 5 September 1979 at age 95.